 The grant review panel will be assigning a ranking to each criterion category according to the degree to which the project responds to the subcriteria

-- Alignment of
+- Quality of support materials

 - Organization's overall fiscal health